An Innocent Man (film): Plot

-Virgil's outside contacts scam Parnell and Scalise into busting some "competition" that are in reality protected dealers of Donatelli.
+Virgil's outside contacts scam Parnell and Scalise into busting some "competition" that are, in reality, protected dealers of Donatelli.
 Fearing both Donatelli and Fitzgerald, the two cops only turn in a fraction of the seized drugs and decide to take the remaining huge haul out of state to start new lives, away from the threats of both the mob and the law.
 Before they can leave town, they are robbed by masked "thieves", Jimmie and Malcolm (M.C.
-Gainey), another friend of Virgil.
-Malcolm calls the detectives and says he will swap the drugs for cash, Fitzgerald having finally been convinced to wire Jimmie and Malcolm to record the sting.
+Gainey), another friend of Virgil's that Jimmy met in prison.
+Malcolm calls the detectives and says he will swap the drugs for cash, with Fitzgerald having finally been convinced to wire Jimmie and Malcolm to record the sting.
 In the middle of the handoff Parnell attacks Malcolm and Jimmie is forced to hand over the drugs.
 Malcolm is shot and killed by Parnell.
 Fitzgerald then informs Parnell and Scalise that they have been busted and are about to be apprehended.
 However, neither of them goes down without a fight.
 Scalise attempts to run down Fitzgerald and Fitzgerald fires his weapon to defend himself.
 Scalise dies after crashing his car while trying to escape.
 Fitzgerald is injured in the confrontation and Jimmie chases Parnell, beating him bloody until Parnell pulls a knife.
 Jimmie wrestles the knife away from Parnell and has the blade at his throat until Kate, who has been acting as the driver, begs Jimmie not to kill him and let the law take over.
 Jimmie eventually walks away from Parnell, who is then placed under arrest by his soon-to-be former colleagues.

-The movie ends with Kate and Jimmie returning to a life they both deserve.
+The film ends with Kate and Jimmie returning to a life they both deserve.
 Parnell, now a convict, is sent to the same prison where Jimmie was incarcerated.
 On his arrival as a new prisoner, Virgil calls attention to Parnell by yelling, "Hey, officer!" for all the other inmates to hear.
 Parnell, his face frozen in fear, looks up to the balcony where Virgil is smirking down at him.
 Jimmie is seen suited up and working again for the airline, finally getting his life back.